Bonnie Lysyk

-Bonnie Lysyk served as a government official, including as the Auditor General of Ontario from 2013 to 2023.
-Previous to this post, she was Provincial Auditor of Saskatchewan, and Deputy Auditor General and Chief Operating Officer of Manitoba.
+Bonnie Lysyk was the Auditor General of Ontario from 2013 to 2023.
+Previously, she was Provincial Auditor of Saskatchewan, and Deputy Auditor General and Chief Operating Officer of Manitoba.

-Among the more significant issues addressed in her reports during her 10-year tenure as Auditor General of Ontario was the "unacceptably large" gas-fired power plant cancellations in 2013; the disagreement with the government over the treatment of public sector pension plan surpluses/deficits in the provincial budget; the "needlessly complex" use of "rate-regulated accounting" under the Fair Hydro plan; the "disorganized and inconsistent" response to the COVID-19 pandemic; and the lack of necessary environmental and economic analysis in the decision to release land from Toronto's Greenbelt.
+During her tenure as Auditor General of Ontario, significant issues addressed in her reports include the "unacceptably large" gas-fired power plant cancellations in 2013; the disagreement with the government over the treatment of public sector pension plan surpluses/deficits in the provincial budget; the "needlessly complex" use of "rate-regulated accounting" under the Fair Hydro plan; the "disorganized and inconsistent" response to the COVID-19 pandemic; and the lack of necessary environmental and economic analysis in the decision to release land from Toronto's Greenbelt.

 Early life and education

 A native of Winnipeg, Lysyk earned a Bachelor of Administrative Studies (Honours) degree from the University of Manitoba, and obtained her designation as a Chartered Accountant while working with Coopers & Lybrand (now PricewaterhouseCoopers).
 She has a Masters in Business Administration and is a Certified Internal Auditor.